The Supremes at the Copa

-The Supremes at the Copa is a live album by Motown singing group the Supremes, recorded during their debut engagement at the prestigious Copacabana nightclub in New York City.
+The Supremes at the Copa is a live album by the Motown singing group the Supremes, recorded during their debut engagement at the prestigious Copacabana nightclub in New York City.
 Released in the late fall of 1965, At the Copa was the first live album issued by the Supremes, and the only live album issued by the group's best-known lineup of Diana Ross, Florence Ballard and Mary Wilson.